Houzibe/NumPy-Pandas-Assignment/README.md

-# NumPy-Pandas-assignment
+# NumPy and Pandas Assignment

-AI Accelerator Program: NumPy and Pandas assignments with solutions | Learn data manipulation, analysis, and visualization in Python
+This repository contains assignments for learning NumPy and Pandas libraries in Python for AI Accelarator Program.